Redback-Operations/redback-documentation/docs/cybersecurity/Blue Team/Wazuh Integrations/VirusTotal-Integration.md

 # Integrating VirusTotal into Wazuh

 :::info
-**Document Creation:** 27 Mar, 2025. **Last Edited:** 27 Mar, 2025. **Authors:** Robin Spoerl.
+**Document Creation:** 28 Mar, 2025. **Last Edited:** 28 Mar, 2025. **Authors:** Robin Spoerl.
 :::

 ## 1. Introduction
 This document provides a brief overview of VirusTotal and the rationale behind integrating it with Wazuh on Redback Operations' VM.
 Additionally, this document will provide step-by-step instructions to show how future users can understand, maintain and improve the integration.
+It will also describe limitations and future work directions.

 ## 2. Background

 Redback Operations currently protects its company VM with a Wazuh SIEM and installed agent.
 The agent is installed directly on the VM and gathers information about the operating environment.
 The information is then forwarded to the Wazuh SIEM, which provides an overview of all events tracked by the agent.
 Currently, apart from the basic rootcheck module, the agent is not configured to check for malicious files, which poses a security risk.

 To this end, it is proposed that VirusTotal be integrated within Wazuh's FIM (file integrity module).
 The module can track changes made to key directories in real time, such as written files.
 If configured, the FIM module can extract the hashes of these written files and forward them to the online VirusTotal service.
-VirusTotal can lookup these hashes and note if they are malicious or benign.
-This lookup information can also be forwarded to the Wazuh SIEM.
+VirusTotal can look up these hashes and note if they are malicious or benign.
+This look up information can also be forwarded to the Wazuh SIEM.
 Thus, this integration allows Wazuh to check if any malicious files were written to an agent's system in real time.

 ## 3. Configuration Steps